 Community

-The Waze forum is a great place to find answers to previously asked questions and also a place to ask new ones.
+The Waze Discuss forum is a great place to find answers to previously asked questions and also a place to ask new ones.
 Below are links to the forums specific to New York.

+Editors from throughout the country can be contacted through the USA Waze Chat group in the top right corner of WME, Waze Discuss, and in-app chat.
 Community leaders for the New York community, including Coordinators, State Managers, and Area Managers, can be found in the table at the bottom of this page.

 Discord

-The New York community uses Discord as its primary communication platform.
+Like the rest of the US, the New York community uses Discord as its primary communication platform.
 Please join us in the Waze NOR Editors server and ask to have the New York role added if you plan to edit in the state.

 The conversations are segmented in channels by areas and topics.
 For New York state there is a general state channel, and then three local channels; #ny_state_east, #ny_state_west, and #ny_greater_nyc_li.
 This image indicates the general division for the local channels.